 - Family history.
-A first-degree relative — a parent, sibling or child — having the disease appears to increase your risk of primary Raynaud's.
+Having a parent, sibling or child with the disease appears to increase the risk of primary Raynaud's.

 Risk factors for secondary Raynaud's include:

-- Certain occupations.
-These include jobs that cause repetitive trauma, such as operating tools that vibrate.
+- Certain jobs.
+These include jobs that cause repeated trauma, such as using tools that vibrate.

-- Exposure to certain substances.
-This includes smoking, taking medications that affect the blood vessels and being exposed to certain chemicals, such as vinyl chloride.
+- Certain substances.
+This includes smoking, taking medicines that affect the blood vessels and being around certain chemicals, such as vinyl chloride.

 To help prevent Raynaud's attacks:

-Warm your car.
+- Warm your car.
 Run your car heater for a few minutes before driving in cold weather.

 Take care indoors.
 Wear socks.
 To take food out of the refrigerator or freezer, wear gloves, mittens or oven mitts.
 Some people find it helpful to wear mittens and socks to bed during winter.